xw-c/TDIB-CCD/README.md

 - Random test.
 It randomly generates a number of CCD cases between third-order rectangular patches and report the average time consumption.
 The geometric primitive can be changed by editing the template parameters in the `main` function.
 - Bunny-torus test (Figure 2).
 CCD is applied between 2 multi-patch objects.
 Both the bunny and the torus undergo imitated rigid-body motions.

-Also, it has contained 1 experiment for EE/VF tests in the `benchmark` branch.
-This experiment tests CCD solvers on the large-scale benchmark released by [CCD-Wrapper](https://github.com/Continuous-Collision-Detection/CCD-Wrapper).
+Additionally, it includes one experiment for EE/VF tests in the `benchmark` branch.
+This experiment evaluates CCD solvers on the large-scale benchmark released by [CCD-Wrapper](https://github.com/Continuous-Collision-Detection/CCD-Wrapper).

 ## Usage
 ### Install